mainsail-crew/mainsail-config/README.md

     M84
 {% endif %}
 ```
-**Update:** Some users reporting that this feature does intervear with their workflow.
+**Update:** Some users reporting that this feature does interfere with their workflow.
 Therefor we improved it by
 - The temperature is only restored if you come out of idle_timeout
 - PAUSE gets a new paramter RESTORE [0/1]
   - 1: Thats the default and enables the restore of temperature when comming out of idle_timeout.